Japanese Learning Resources

 Often proclaimed as the entry point to learn Japanese grammar for beginners.
 I personally haven’t used it much and I’ve read a lot of criticism about the way he approaches some explanations (sometimes even incorrectly).
 Overall, it seems to work really well for a lot of people so it must be doing some things right at least.

-While I am not a fan of the video format and the way Dolly speaks (still not sure if it’s a filter, an act of playing a character, or what), I think the way they approach the Japanese grammar is great and it’s one of the best attempts at providing a “non-westernized”/English look at Japanese.
+While I am not a fan of the video format and the way Dolly speaks (still not sure if it’s a filter, an act of playing a character, or what), I think the way they approach the Japanese grammar is somewhat decent and it at least tries to explain grammar concepts in a less English-focused traditional way.

 These three books are exactly what the name implies.
 A literal dictionary of all possible grammar points in the Japanese language.
 Use them to look up individual grammar points, they are really good.